solodev/cloud-documentation/src/Organizations/index.md

 ---

 In Solodev Cloud the profile of each individual user functions as an organization.
-In addition to creating organizations that reflect their company's organizational hierarchy, administrators can transform their profile into an organization by inviting other people.
+In addition to creating organizations that reflect your company's organizational hierarchy, you can transform your profile into an organization by inviting other people.
 Organizations are shared accounts that facilitate collaboration across many projects.
-With Solodev organizations, administrators are able to associate deployments, clusters, catalogs and websites with their organization and enjoy administrative privileges for these items.
-Solodev organizations allows administrators to manage member access to the organization's data and projects with sophisticated security features such as granular permissions.
+With Solodev organizations, you can associate deployments, clusters, catalogs and websites with your organization and enjoy administrative privileges for these items.
+Solodev organizations allows you to manage member access to the organization's data and projects with sophisticated security features such as granular permissions.
 This article provides an overview of organizations and their settings.

 ## Organizations' features[^1]